Skip to Content

 • Making plans and staying organized

-The affected person may be aware of this forgetfulness and make excuses for why it’s happening, but their family, co-workers, and friends may begin to take notice of the changes in behavior.
+The affected person may be aware of this forgetfulness and make excuses for why it’s happening.
+However, family, co-workers, and friends may begin to take notice of the changes in behavior.

-“When we lose something, we can go back and think about where we’ve been or what we’ve done by retracing our steps,” Garrigan said.
-“When you have Alzheimer’s disease you’re not able to go back and retrace your steps.
-It’s a debilitating kind of memory loss where you have no clue what you just did for the last hour or so, or why you walked into a certain room in the house like the kitchen, or bathroom, for example.
-Some may even read something and then not be able to recall what they just read.
+“When we lose something, we can go back and think about where we’ve been or what we’ve done by retracing our steps,” Garrigan says.
+“When you have Alzheimer’s disease you struggle to go back and retrace your steps.
+It’s a debilitating kind of memory loss.
+You may have no clue what you just did for the last hour or so, or why you walked into a certain room in the house, for example.
+Some may even read something and then be unable to recall what they just read.
 A person in those early stages might also be at work and suddenly wonder where they are or what they’re doing there.”

 • Trouble remembering their own name and details about their own life, such as their address and phone number